Search Results - United States

 United States

 [[Cliff Palace The United States of America (USA), also known as the United States (U.S.) or America, is a country primarily located in North America.
 It is a federal republic of 50 states and a federal capital district, Washington, D.C.
 The 48 contiguous states border Canada to the north and Mexico to the south, with the semi-exclave of Alaska in the northwest and the archipelago of Hawaii in the Pacific Ocean.
-The United States asserts sovereignty over five major island territories and various uninhabited islands in Oceania and the Caribbean.
+The United States also asserts sovereignty over five major island territories and various uninhabited islands in Oceania and the Caribbean.
 It is a megadiverse country, with the world's third-largest land area, the United States is the third-largest country in the world by land area, behind Russia and China.
 By total area (land and water), it is the third-largest, behind Russia and Canada, if its coastal and territorial water areas are included.
 However, if only its internal waters are included (bays, sounds, rivers, lakes, and the Great Lakes), the U.S. is the fourth-largest, after Russia, Canada, and China.

 Coastal/territorial waters included: